 As banks pivot to meet the demands of the evolved consumer, they’re looking to conversational AI banking to increase customer engagement through personalized services.
 The end result: a banking chatbot that acts as a conduit between the bank and its users.

 As with any new relationship, there’s a period of trust-building that needs to happen before value can be exchanged.
 Before banking chatbots can become the status quo, banks need to learn the language of trust—and their conversational AI needs to enable it.

 Building trust in virtual assistants

 It takes time to build trust.
 Virtual assistants are capable of performing everyday banking tasks for customers, but it all depends on one thing—the trust of the user.

-If the virtual assistant begins to make decisions about your finances without your consent, you will be uncomfortable—and rightly so.
-You haven’t reached the right level of comfort with the bot to trust it to take such actions.
-But if the bot starts by giving you useful advice that helps you reach your financial goals, you’ll slowly begin to trust that it has your best interests in mind.
+If the banking chatbot begins to make decisions about your finances without your consent, you will be uncomfortable—and rightly so.
+You haven’t reached the right level of comfort with the chatbot to trust it to take such actions.
+But if the chatbot starts by giving you useful advice that helps you reach your financial goals, you’ll slowly begin to trust that it has your best interests in mind.

 |Level 1||Level 2||Level 3||Level 4||Level 5|

 |You interacted with the banking chatbot.
 You opened a dialogue because you trusted it would be worth your time.||Depending what channel you’re in, you permit the chatbot to access your account to see what’s going on.||You listen to insights from the chatbot such as, “Your spending is on track this week, think about saving some money.”||You allow the chatbot to take action with your approval, for example, “You’ve just been paid, can I move $50 into saving?”||The chatbot knows you so well, it completes pre-approved tasks for you proactively.|